StrangeRanger/nadeko-manager-scripts/README.md

 ### Setup

 The only script that needs to be downloaded to your system is `m-bridge.bash`.
-To do this, execute the following set of commands:
+To do this, execute the following commands:

 ```bash
 curl -O https://raw.githubusercontent.com/StrangeRanger/nadeko-manager-scripts/main/m-bridge.bash
 chmod +x m-bridge.bash
 ```

-### Usage
+## Usage

 To use the Manager, execute the following command: `./m-bridge.bash`